barsanuphe/endive/SPEC.md

 ## Configuration

-- [ ] the library layout and epub filename can be defined by a configuration file, optionnally using metadata, including: author ($a), title ($t), year of publication ($y), language ($l).
+- [x] the library layout and epub filename can be defined by a configuration file, optionnally using metadata, including: author ($a), title ($t), year of publication ($y), language ($l).
-- [ ] the configuration file allows defining author aliases, which are used for renaming the epubs and in the database.
+- [x] the configuration file allows defining author aliases, which are used for renaming the epubs and in the database.
-- [ ] a directory for retail epubs source and another for non-retail epubs can be defined in the configuration file.
+- [x] the configuration file can point to a list of directories to be used as sources for retail epubs, and another entry can point to a similar list for non-retail epubs.
 - [ ] the configuration file is located in the proper XDG configuration directory.
-- [ ] the database file is located in the library root.
+- [x] the database file is located in the library root.
 - [ ] the configuration file can contain a wishlist (author/title).

 ## Importing epubs

-- [ ] endive can scrape special directories for epubs to import.
+- [x] endive can scrape special directories for epubs to import.
-- [ ] endive must log the hash and filename of all imported files.
+- [ ] endive must log the hash and filename of all imported files, in a dedicated database in the relevant XDG data directory.
 - [ ] already imported epubs (hash already logged) must be ignored during import.
+- [ ] duplicates other than retail/non-retail versions of the same work are not allowed. epubs are duplicates if they have the same author and title, and/or ISBN.
 - [ ] epubs must be copied into the library, which contains the epubs and the database.
-- [ ] retail epubs are to be given read-only permissions.
+- [x] retail epubs are to be given read-only permissions.
+- [x] retail epubs have a forced "[retail]" suffix
 - [ ] if an imported epub is on the configuration wishlist, endive must remove it from the wishlist.